-Recent legislation disallows state funding for any course for which a student enrolls more than two times, regardless of grade received.
-Tracking of enrollments is the responsibility of the College and will begin with enrollments in the fall 2002 semester.
+Texas legislation disallows state funding for any course for which a student enrolls more than two times, regardless of grade received.
+Tracking of enrollments is the responsibility of the College and will begin with enrollments in the fall 2013 semester.
 State regulations allow an institution of higher education to charge a higher tuition rate to a student whose hours can no longer be submitted for state funding.
-At this time, TCC is not charging additional tuition for these courses.